dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/read-related-data.md

 There are several ways that Object-Relational Mapping (ORM) software such as Entity Framework can load related data into the navigation properties of an entity:

-* Eager loading.
-When the entity is read, related data is retrieved along with it.
+* [Eager loading:](/ef/core/querying/related-data) When the entity is read, related data is retrieved along with it.
 This typically results in a single join query that retrieves all of the data that's needed.
 You specify eager loading in Entity Framework Core by using the `Include` and `ThenInclude` methods.

   ![Eager loading example](read-related-data/_static/eager-loading.png)